michaelsteven/appid-api/README.md

 ```
 NOTE: The "Build" step must be ran so the tsoa defined routes will work.

+Access the Swagger-UI at http://localhost:3001/docs, and launch the React-AppID-UI project found in an adjacent repository.

 ## Docker Image
 Building:
 ```